alex/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+*In the case of using a Virtual Private Network(VPN)*

+- If the VPN provider has its own DNS Resolver it will replace the ISP Resolver preventing ISPs from knowing what IPs the user is interested in, otherwise, IPs will be resolved using the user ISP.

+- The VPN service provider will encrypt the request of the user to protect the user's data.
+The request will be sent to another server that belongs to the VPN service provider (With IP in the country you selected) to mask your IP and
+  hide your actual location.

+- Server Monitoring in Google Server may detect activities like frequent IP changes, suspicious activity, or regional restrictions that may cause Google to test you with a reCAPTCHA to make sure that the user is not a bot.

+- Finally, the VPN server gets the user's response and redirects it back to where it belongs

 ARP process
 -----------